DEAC data centers have launched Internet Exchange (IX) in Europe, Baltic States

-Data center provider DEAC has launched new Internet Exchange (IX) in all its data center locations by opening reliable and fast network gate between Baltic States, Europe and Russia.
+Data center provider DEAC has launched new Internet Exchange (IX) in all its data center locations by opening reliable and fast network gate between Baltic States, Europe.

 As more companies are using online services for remote work, there is a steep rise in use of Internet traffic and demand for secure and reliable network with low latency and high traffic loads.
 Responding to business requirements, DEAC data centers in Riga, Frankfurt, Amsterdam, Moscow, London, Stockholm and Kiev have become beneficial connection points with major global communication providers’ networks.

 This is a next step for data centers operator DEAC that can be used as a cross-bridge to hand off data traffic to major Internet service providers hassle-free of setting up data links individually.
 Interconnection ecosystem in Europe becomes wider and gives possibility for businesses to cross-connect through reliable networks ensuring smooth data flow, access to private VLAN, reach major CDNs in the world and use direct connect to global public clouds.

 “DEAC connection with major global communication providers’ networks has opened a wide range of opportunities for our customers to increase IT efficiency, expand reachability and connect with data centers all over the world,” comments Andris Gailitis, DEAC CEO.